Key Information About Our School

 The Pupil Premium was introduced in April 2011, and is paid to the school by means of a specific grant based on the school census figures for pupils registered as eligible for free school meals (FSM), and for pupils who have been registered for free school meals at any point in the last 6 years (known as Ever 6 FSM).

-Please click here to open our full Pupil Premium Statement 2018.
+Please click here to open our full Pupil premium strategy statement 2019-20.

 Children in EYFS, Yr 1 and Yr 2 automatically qualify for Universal Free School Meals.
 However, to continue receiving/qualify for FSM Yr 3 onwards, please follow the link below and complete the Essex CC Free School Meals Questionnaire/application.